Baptism (for Adults)

 Frequently Asked Questions

 I’m already baptized in another denomination.
-Do I need to attend RCIA?
+Do I need to attend OCIA?

 I think I was baptized, but am not sure.
-What kind of information do I need to join RCIA?
+What kind of information do I need to join OCIA?

 If your church or congregation kept records, you’ll need to obtain a copy of your baptismal record — a certificate or a letter from the pastor there.
 Because locating records can be difficult or time-consuming, you should try to obtain these records as early in the process as possible.
 We must see these records to confirm your baptismal status before you’re received into the Church.
 If your church or congregation did not keep records or no longer exists, we can discuss this privately.